amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/codex_Prompt_Component_creation.md

 1. You must now create a new VIS Component using the Six-Step VIS Component Conversion Workflow.
-2. Component name: vs-input.
+2. Component name: vs-switch ((Responsive Switch.
+They are to be used to activate or deactivate a specific setting like on/off button.)).
 This is a **Dependent Primitive Component**
 3. There is NO external HTML/CSS.
 4. Follow all rules defined in:
    - conversion-master-agent.md